guimilan/Semantic-Image-Segmentation/README.md

 ## 3. Progress report

 Work started with the survey of existing semantic segmentation models.
-The FCN-based architectures were deemed the most reasonable for the proposed deadline, due
+The FCN-based architectures were deemed the most reasonable for the proposed deadline, both due to the relative ease of comprehension and implementation, as well to the computational power required in comparison with more recent models.

 FCN-based models have been developed on top of several different architectures, notably AlexNet and VGG.
 The layers of a FCN-Alexnet have been implemented on PyTorch, as shown below.